-In this topic, I’m going to spend time on MeSNEmu, a simple emulator created by Lucas Mendes Menge that offers Super Nintendo Entertainment System (SNES) to iPhone and iPad users.
-According to the author, this package also includes the Super Famicom (based on SNES9X) as well.
+In this post, I’m going to be talking about MeSNEmu, a simple emulator created by Lucas Mendes Menge that offers Super Nintendo Entertainment System (SNES) to iPhone and iPad users.
+You may know it as SiOS; this emulator will bring the good old’ retro games like Pokemon and Super Mario World to your iOS device.
+This package also includes the Super Famicom (based on SNES9X) as well.

-Before we jump right into the installation process, I want to take a minute and talk about how MeSNEmu comes to fruition.
-Lucas developed this project as a hobby so that he can have a “stable and modern SNES emulator for iOS”.
-He also mentioned that developers with legitimate certificates can quick compiled the source code of this emulator straight from Xcode for their own goods.
+Before we jump the gun, let’s learn how MeSNEmu comes to fruition.
+Lucas developed this project as a hobby so that he can have a “stable and modern SNES emulator for iOS.”
+He also mentioned that developers with legitimate certificates could quick compiled the source code of this emulator straight from Xcode for their own goods.